DOGS DON'T THINK ABOUT THE PAST OR

 Gather up the leash so it is short but, hangs freely (no

 tension).
-I like head collars such as, Haltis or Gentle
+I like martingale collars or head collars such as,

-structure furthers the notion in the dog’s mind that you are
+Walking with structure furthers the notion in the dog’s mind

-the leader.
-This is why the walk is so important.
-You as
+that you are the leader.
+This is why the walk is so

 I have a big backyard, can’t I let my dog get his exercise